arthurlubambo-cct/capstone/README.md

 This repository contains the code for the capstone project research

-## How to Prepare Data
+## How to Prepare Data and run experiments

--1 Organize the Songs in the songs_wav folder {songId}.wav
+- Organize the Songs in the songs_wav folder {songId}.wav

--2 Install the Demucs
+- Install the Demucs

--3 Run separate_tracks.sh shell script
+- Run separate_tracks.sh shell script

--4 Extract the Queries MTG-QBH Tracks in "MTG-QBH" folder -5
+- Extract the Queries MTG-QBH Tracks in "MTG-QBH" folder

+- Run process_songs.py to generate MIDI using Basic

+- Run process_queries.ipynb generate MIDI using Basic for queries

+- Run main.ipynb

+- Run clean_overlap_notes.ipynb

+- Run sequence_encoding.ipynb

+- Run  sets_creation.ipynb

+- Run experiments.ipynb

+- Run evaluation.ipynb